Free Trial

 What is Invesco Biotechnology & Genome ETF's current short interest?

 Short interest is the volume of Invesco Biotechnology & Genome ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 1,400 shares of PBE short.
+As of July 31st, investors have sold 2,400 shares of PBE short.
+0.07% of Invesco Biotechnology & Genome ETF's shares are currently sold short.
 Learn More on Invesco Biotechnology & Genome ETF's current short interest.

 Is Invesco Biotechnology & Genome ETF's short interest increasing or decreasing?

-Invesco Biotechnology & Genome ETF saw a decrease in short interest in May.
-As of May 15th, there was short interest totaling 1,400 shares, a decrease of 26.3% from the previous total of 1,900 shares.
+Invesco Biotechnology & Genome ETF saw a decrease in short interest during the month of July.
+As of July 31st, there was short interest totaling 2,400 shares, a decrease of 4.0% from the previous total of 2,500 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Invesco Biotechnology & Genome ETF's short interest compare to its competitors?